-Whether it’s a contract with a supplier or a deal with an important partner, make good plans before you shake hands negotiating is essential to small business success.
-But if you’re negotiating with someone you want to have a lasting relationship with, a vendor, a client or other business owners, you shouldn’t negotiate to get only what you want out of the deal.
+Whether it’s a contract with a supplier or a deal with an important partner handshake meaning in business is very important., make good plans before you shake hands negotiating is essential to small business success.
+But if you’re negotiating with someone you want to have a lasting relationship with, a vendor, a client, or other business owners, you shouldn’t negotiate to get only what you want out of the deal.
 You have to consider the other person’s concerns, also, so they’ll want to keep doing business with you.
 Here are some tips to help you ensure a “win-win” outcome that leaves everybody happy.

 Make sure you have done your homework.
 Plan and prepare for your upcoming meeting just like you would any other important event.
-If you find yourself about to start negotiations that you didn’t plan for, like over dinner, try to be polite but schedule a future meeting to give yourself time to prepare.
+Handshake meaning in business is very important If you find yourself about to start negotiations that you didn’t plan for, like over dinner, try to be polite but schedule a future meeting to give yourself time to prepare.

 Start your planning by considering all of the possible outcomes.
-Try to envision what might happen, what objections the other party may have and what offers or counter-offers they may make.
+Try to envision what might happen, what objections the other party may have, what handshake meaning in business, and what offers or counter-offers they may make.
 The better you know the folks you’re negotiating with, the easier this will be because you will know their attitudes, history, and goals better.

 When the big day arrives, listen more than you talk.
 We all tend to talk too much in stressful situations.
 Our mind starts to plan and strategize so much that we don’t let the other person finish a sentence.
 Make it a point to listen to the other person and consider what they are saying before rushing in with a response.